tdammers/ghc-wiki/newcomers-tutorial.md

 ticket for it yet, please use the [issue tracker](https://gitlab.haskell.org/ghc/ghc/issues/new) to do so.

-We'd also very much like to encourage you to ask for a starting point on IRC or the `ghc-devs` [mailing list](mailing-lists-and-irc) because you'll find someone there who is familiar with the process of helping you to pick a ticket matching your expertise.
-You'll also find people who can help you when you get stuck, or answer any questions you may have.
+We'd also very much like to encourage you to ask for a starting point on IRC or the `ghc-devs` [mailing list](mailing-lists-and-irc) because you'll find someone who is familiar with the process of helping to pick tickets matching your expertise.
+There are also people who can help you if you're stuck, or answer any questions you have.

 ## Working with the code